otownsend455/ImageClassificationAlgorithms/a1/README.md

    Expected output will be the number of correct predictions.

-   Play around with the number of nearest neighbours if you wish.
+   Please view the datasets file for all the different testing and training image set sizes allowed.
+You may also adjust the number of nearest neighbours.
 Enjoy!